Basic ecclesial community

-A base community is a relatively autonomous Christian religious group that operates according to a particular model of community, worship, and Bible study.
-The 1968 Medellín, Colombia, meeting of Latin American Council of Bishops played a major role in popularizing them under the name basic ecclesial communities (BECs; also base communities; comunidades eclesiales de base).
-These are small groups, originating in the Catholic Church in Latin America, who meet to reflect upon scripture and apply its lessons to their situation.
+An ecclesial base community is a relatively autonomous Christian religious group that operates according to a particular model of community, worship, and Bible study.
+The 1968 Medellín, Colombia, meeting of Latin American Catholic bishops played a major role in popularizing them under the name basic ecclesial communities (BECs; also base communities; comunidades eclesiales de base).
+These are small groups, originating in the Catholic Church in Latin America, that meet to reflect upon scripture and apply its lessons to their situation.

 The concept of a base ecclesial community is found in the early Church, when the Church Fathers taught the Bible to believers to contribute to their spiritual formation.
 The purpose of the base ecclesial community engaged in Bible study is "be[ing] taught and nourished by the Word of God" and "being formed and animated by the inspirational power conveyed by Scripture".

 The proliferation of base communities is due in part to the documents of the Second Vatican Council which called for the Catholic laity to take a more active role in the church, and also from the shortage of priests.
 They spread to Africa, and then to Asia where some have morphed into models for neighborliness in modern urban and ecumenical environments, with the hope that Christian renewal at the peripheries will impact cultural centers.